nodejs/node/deps/npm/doc/cli/config.md

 Any logs of a higher level than the setting are shown.
 The default is "http", which shows http, warn, and error output.

-### logprefix
+### logstream

-* Default: true on Posix, false on Windows
+* Default: process.stderr
-* Type: Boolean
+* Type: Stream

-Whether or not to prefix log messages with "npm" and the log level.
-See also "color" and "loglevel".
+This is the stream that is passed to the [npmlog](https://github.com/isaacs/npmlog) module at run time.

+It cannot be set from the command line, but if you are using npm programmatically, you may wish to send logs to somewhere other than stderr.

 ### long